wofsauge/External-Item-Descriptions/README.md

 ### In-game Configuration

-Simply install &quot;[Mod config Menu - Continued](https://steamcommunity.com/sharedfiles/filedetails/?id=2487535818)&quot;.
+Simply install &quot;[Mod Config Menu - Continued](https://steamcommunity.com/sharedfiles/filedetails/?id=2487535818)&quot;.
 All configuration except the language setting can be changed with it in game.

+Or:
 ### Windows
-1. With Repentance: `steamapps\common\The Binding of Isaac Rebirth\mods\external item descriptions_836319872\`
+1. With Repentance: `..\steamapps\common\The Binding of Isaac Rebirth\mods\external item descriptions_836319872\`
 1. With  AB+: `..\Documents\My Games\Binding of Isaac Afterbirth+ Mods\External item descriptions\`
 2. Open `eid_config.lua` with any text editor
 3. Edit the config